-Through the analysis of this research, the project team will identify a short list of locations using some type of weighted model that scores each location based on quantitative and qualitative factors such as labor market scalability, employee demographics, labor quality, competition, supplemental labor sources, cost of living and wages, business environment, accessibility, logistics, operating costs, real estate availability and the economic incentive environment.
+Through the analysis of this research, the project team will identify a shortlist of locations using some type of weighted model that scores each location based on quantitative and qualitative factors such as labor market scalability, employee demographics, labor quality, competition, supplemental labor sources, cost of living and wages, business environment, accessibility, logistics, operating costs, real estate availability and the economic incentive environment.
 This research will result in the identification of two to three finalist locations.

 Step 5: Site visits to finalist locations

 Once the short-listed communities have been agreed upon, the project team will conduct on-site community due diligence to gain a thorough understanding of what a particular community has to offer.
 The tours will typically take one to two days per community in the U.S. and up to a week in international locations.
-During the tours, the project team will meet with community leaders, regional economic development officials, workforce training representatives, staffing agencies, local employers, utility providers and real estate brokers.
+During the tours, the project team will meet with community leaders, regional economic development officials, workforce training representatives, staffing agencies, local employers, utility providers, and real estate brokers.
 The anecdotal evidence uncovered during the tours will be crucial to the success of the site selection process and enable the team to truly understand the qualitative differences of each finalist location.

 Step 6: Negotiations

-Once the community tours are completed and the finalist locations have been identified, the project team will initiate the simultaneous negotiation of economic incentive and real estate terms.
+Once the community tours are completed and the finalist locations have been identified, the project team will initiate the simultaneous negotiation of economic incentives and real estate terms.
 It is critical to carefully control the negotiation process to maximum leverage and make sure commitments for real estate don’t conflict with a company’s ability to secure the economic incentives.

-The economic incentives negotiations will typically be managed by someone from the tax department or the site selection consultant who will initiate formal discussions with local and state leaders to confirm the availability of economic incentives such as tax credits, tax abatements, cash grants, training subsidies, utility rebates and other related incentives.
+The economic incentives negotiations will typically be managed by someone from the tax department or the site selection consultant who will initiate formal discussions with local and state leaders to confirm the availability of economic incentives such as tax credits, tax abatements, cash grants, training subsidies, utility rebates, and other related incentives.
 It is critical to understand the financial benefit of operating in each site by forecasting the net benefit of incentives and evaluating clawbacks and compliance implications for the various jurisdictions.

 Real estate terms will be negotiated at the same time as economic incentives by the real estate director or site selection consultant.
 If a local commercial real estate broker is hired, it is critical to enlist a firm that only represents tenants, not owners, to ensure there are no conflicts of interest.
-The negotiations will revolve around finalizing the deal terms such as amount of space, rental rate or purchase price, concessions, improvements, renewals, expansion and contraction rights.
+The negotiations will revolve around finalizing the deal terms such as the amount of space, rental rate or purchase price, concessions, improvements, renewals, expansion, and contraction rights.

 Step 7: Build-out of the site

 Once the economic incentives and real estate are secured, you will need to address the construction of the project which ranges in complexity greatly if it is an existing building or a greenfield site.
-The construction team will develop detailed project budgets and schedules for the project then follow the project through until move-in.
-Selecting the vendors such as architects, engineers and general contractors with experience working on similar facilities can prove critical to delivering the project on-time and within budget.
+The construction team will develop detailed project budgets and schedules for the project and then follow the project through until move-in.
+Selecting the vendors such as architects, engineers and general contractors with experience working on similar facilities can prove critical to delivering the project on time and within budget.

 Step 8: Staying in compliance to get your economic incentives

 One of the most frequently neglected steps of the site selection process is economic incentive compliance.
 You thought the site selection process was over when in reality it never stops.
 In order for you to realize the economic incentives that made the project proforma get final approval from your executive team, you have to stay in compliance.
-This will require you to submit payroll reports, employee training expenses, capital investment, and real and personal property tax information to multiple economic development and government entities.
-This data will have to be submitted monthly, quarterly or annually depending on the specific economic incentive requirement stipulated in your agreement.
+This will require you to submit payroll reports, employee training expenses, capital investment, and real and personal property tax information to multiple economic developments and government entities.
+This data will have to be submitted monthly, quarterly, or annually depending on the specific economic incentive requirement stipulated in your agreement.
 If you fail to stay in compliance then you will often lose your ability to access those funds.
 This is why so many companies fail to actually receive the full benefit of the economic incentives they thought they would receive.